christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Not only the replicated data within a partition, but also the transactions across partitions must follow a consistency model that meets the requirements of the system.
 In addition to replication between replicas of a shard, transactions must also be ordered and the atomicity of each transaction must be guaranteed.
 In general, transactions should be linearizable.
 Following the atomicity property of the ACID schema, every transaction should be applied to all shards it affects, or none at all.

-Providing consistency and atomicity when running transactions in a partitioned and replicated database system is substantially more challenging than just ordering operations in a single replica group, as servers in different shards do not see the same set of operations, yet must ensure that they execute cross-shard transactions in a consistent order.
+Providing consistency and atomicity in the execution of transactions in a partitioned and replicated database system is a substantially greater challenge than simply arranging operations in a single replica group, since servers in different shards do not see the same set of operations but must still ensure that they execute cross-shard transactions in a consistent order.

-"Existing systems generally achieve these goals using a layered approach, as shown in Figure 1.
-A replication protocol (e.g., Paxos [40]) provides fault tolerance within each shard.
-Across shards, an atomic commitment protocol (e.g., 2PC, two-phase commit) provides atomicity and is combined with a concurrency control protocol (e.g., two-phase locking or optimistic concurrency control).
-Though the specific protocols differ, many systems use this structure [2, 3, 16, 19, 21, 29, 38, 47]." [@li2017eris]

-TODO describe 2PC here in own paragraph

-"A traditional architecture calls for each transaction to be carefully orchestrated through a dizzying array of coordination protocols – e.g., Paxos for replication, two-phase commit for atomicity, and two-phase locking for isolation – each adding its own overhead.
-As we show in Section 8, this can increase latency and reduce throughput by an order of magnitude or more."
+Existing systems generally achieve this using a multi-layer approach, as illustrated in figure [@fig:standard-partitioned-architecture].
+A replication protocol is used to provide fault-tolerance and dependability inside of a replica group of a shard.
+Across shards, an commitment protocol provides atomicity, such as the _two-phase commit_ (2PC[^2PC]), which is combined with a concurrency control protocol for isolation, e.g. two-phase locking [@li2017eris].
+With geo-replication, even another layer can be added on top to mirror the whole system into multiple geographical regions.
+Each of this layers adds its own coordination overhead, increasing the number of network round trips significantly and therefore the resulting latency, as illustrated in figure [@fig:2pc-plus-consensus].
+NoSQL database systems therefore often forgo transactions altogether to improve availability and latency (see BASE properties of eventual consistent systems in subsection [@sec:consistency]), while NewSQL database systems again allow for transactions and provide ACID properties—mitigating the coordination problem through coordination-free replication and transactions across shards, as shown in subsection [@sec:coordination-free-replication].

+[^2PC]: The two-phase commit protocol ensures that all participants in a transaction agreed to run all the operations in the transaction, or none.
+In the first phase of the protocol (the voting phase), the approval or rejection of the commitment of the changes from all participants is collected.
+If all participants agree, they will be notified of the result (the commit phase) and all partial transactions will be executed (and ressource locks lifted); otherwhise, the transaction will be rolled back.
+Thus, since all members must be reachable for a transaction to work, 2PC is also referred to as an "anti-availability" protocol [@helland2016standing].

 \begin{figure}[h]
   \centering